 Ivan Shishkin (1832-98)

 A gold-medal winning graduate and later Professor of the Imperial Academy of Arts in St Petersburg, Ivan Shishkin made a unique contribution to Russian art in the form of landscape painting that celebrated nature in all its pure, unadorned beauty.
 His technical virtuosity and exceptional naturalism led to his being nicknamed "Czar of the forest" by his contemporaries.
-His best known landscapes include: Winter (1890, Russian Museum, St. Petersburg), Rye (1878, Tretyakov Gallery, Moscow), Oak Grove (1887, Museum of Russian Art, Kiev), Morning in a Pine Forest (1889, Tretyakov) and Countess Mordvinova's Forest at Peterhof (1891, Tretyakov).
+His most famous landscape paintings include: Winter (1890, Russian Museum, St. Petersburg), Rye (1878, Tretyakov Gallery, Moscow), Oak Grove (1887, Museum of Russian Art, Kiev), Morning in a Pine Forest (1889, Tretyakov) and Countess Mordvinova's Forest at Peterhof (1891, Tretyakov).
 Well known for his outstanding draftsmanship as well as his meticulous studies of nature, Shishkin was also a skilled printmaker.
 Other Russian artists involved in landscape during the same period include Fiodor Vasilyev (18501873), Alexei Savrasov (18301897), Arkhip Kuindzhi (1842-1910), Vasily Polenov (1844-1927), Nikolai Duboskoi (1859-1918), and Isaac Levitan (1860-1900).

 Vasily Perov (1833-82)

 Pioneer critical realist genre painter.